psychicEgg/EDHM/README.md

 1. The whole marker (label glyphs **and** icon) is authored into HUD RT **`10bcbe48`** by the core HUD shaders (`35aac13bbb1540de` + `a1e1d27a77a666fb` + `a0d3dd801a049909`).
 In that source RT the selected marker is **already correct**: neutral (main-text) label + accent-coloured icon.
 2. Compositor **`1a696e8bae6eec02`** blits `10bcbe48` to the HUD and, via its destination rematch, re-tinted the **label text** with the destination accent (`x67`) — the icon was fine because its source is already accent-coloured.

-Earlier suspects were ruled out by proof: `a0d3` draws only part of adjacent HUD text; `35aac` (filters **43** `d6fdc63e` / **13** `9fcfc35e`) draws the compass, altimeter pips and SRV scanner — **not** this label.
-The "half blue" also worsened when a nearby *unselected* deposit (accent text) overlapped the selected one on screen.
+The label is drawn by `1a696`, not by `a0d3` (adjacent HUD text) or `35aac` (compass, altimeter pips, SRV scanner).

 **Fix (theme-aware, appended at `1a696` output):** where the **source** pixel is neutral (label text) yet the **output** gained chroma (`1a696` tinted it), restamp the theme main-text colour **`x77`** (scaled by output brightness to preserve glyph AA).

 - **Hue-independent:** keys on *chroma gained*, not on "blue" — works for any user `x67`.
 - **Theme-driven target:** repaints with live `x77`, so the label follows the user's main-text colour.
-- **Self-limiting:** any element whose *source* is already coloured (the diamond icon, the compass heading box, target pips) has high source chroma and is excluded regardless of theme — validated against the frame dump (icon/compass accents keep coloured sources; only neutral label pixels are eligible).
+- **Self-limiting:** any element whose *source* is already coloured (the diamond icon, the compass heading box, target pips) has high source chroma and is excluded regardless of theme; only neutral label pixels are eligible.

 **Edge case:** intended for the standard EDHM setup where `x77` (main text) is neutral/white and `x67` (destination) is the accent.
 If `x77` itself is set to a strongly chromatic colour, the label source is no longer "neutral" and the gate simply won't fire (label keeps its `x77` colour).